 At the end of October, the King of Great Britain despatched Count von Schulenburg, a Hanoverian, to Frederick II at Leipzig.
 The count asked King Frederick to assign Duke Ferdinand of Brunswick as general of the Anglo-Hanoverian army at Stade.
 Frederick gave his cheerful consent.

 On November 2, Richelieu's Army set off from Halberstadt and retired to the Duchy of Brunswick, leaving small detachments to occupy Halberstadt and a few towns along the Bode.

-On November 6, his arrival at Hachum, Richelieu learned of the crushing defeat of Rossbach (November 5) suffered by Soubise.
-Fearing the revocation of the convention, he took dispositions to assemble his own army at Duderstadt to receive Soubise's retreating troops and to contain Frederick.
+On November 6, upon his arrival at Hachum, Richelieu learned of the crushing defeat of Rossbach (November 5) suffered by Soubise.
+Fearing the revocation of the convention, he took steps to assemble his own army at Duderstadt to receive Soubise's retreating troops and to contain Frederick.

 On November ??, M. de Morangies (8 bns, 6 sqns) marched from Verden towards Soltau, a town to the north of the City of Hannover .

 On November 9, at Merseburg, Duke Ferdinand got his British commission.
-He staid six more days in Magdeburg.
+He remained in Magdeburg for six more days.

 On November 14, Duke Karl of Brunswick ordered his units to leave the Allied army and march home.

 On November 16, it became known to Allied troops that Prince Ferdinand of Brunswick would assume command of the Allied army.
 Zastrow began to put Allied units in readiness.
 He occupied Bremervörde, some 27 km southwest of Stade.
 Wilhelm VIII, the Landgrave of Hesse-Kassel, immediately placed his troops under the command of the new commander-in-chief.

 On November 17, Villemeur started his march from Brunswick.
 The same day, Ferdinand arrived at Magdeburg.